UAL-RE/LD-Cool-P/README.md

  * `perform_move` script to perform move to next curation stage, backwards or to publish #105
  * `get_user_details` script to retrieve user information from Figshare API #107
- * GitHub Action to create releases with tagged version #111

 v0.14.0 - 0.14.1:
  * Full stdout and file logging #83